testing-library/jest-dom/README.md

 expect.extend({toBeInTheDocument, toHaveClass})
 ```

-> Note: If you're using TypeScript, make sure your setup file is a `.ts` and not a `.js` to include the necessary types.
+> Note: when using TypeScript, this way of importing matchers won't provide the necessary type definitions.
+More on this [here](https://github.com/testing-library/jest-dom/pull/11#issuecomment-387817459).

 ## Custom matchers